 Read more...

 Markdown is a neat and simple way to format text using a basic editor.
 You’ll have come across it on various different forums, instant messaging apps, and blogging platforms among other places where text fields are used.
 It was created by John Gruber in 2004 and had then been adopted across different platforms but lacked a standardised implementation.
 To address these inconsistencies, Jeff Atwood, John MacFarlane, and others have formed a group in an effort to standardise.
+Since 2014, text/markdown is now a recognized MIME type, and CommonMark was released which is the specification and test suite we need!

 Read more...